 To get visibility into major blind spots, IT and security teams need a way to surface critical insights.
 A SaaS Operations Management platform like BetterCloud uses a library of SaaS application APIs to provide alerts for risky application configurations, document settings and privileged access, which can then trigger automated remediation workflows.
-These types of tools provide new ways to secure user interactions, empowering IT to manage and secure their digital workplaces more effectively.
+These types of tools provide new ways to secure user interactions, empowering IT to manage and secure their digital workplaces more effectively through secure cloud infrastructure.

 Topics: Workplace Cloud Collaboration